grycap/oscar/examples/text-to-speech/README.md

 ### STEP 1.1: Log in the OSCAR UI

 Log in into the OSCAR UI using the [Default Service Endpoints](https://o-scar.readthedocs.io/en/latest/usage.html#default-service-endpoints) and access credentials.
-To verify the succesfull instalation.
+To verify the succesfull installation.

 ![01-oscar-login.png](img/01-oscar-login.png)